threader/PC-Tuning/docs/configure-amd.md

 - In the ``Settings > Display`` section, configure the following:

-    - FreeSync - Has the potential to increase input latency due to extra processing however it has supposedly improved over time so feel free to test it yourself.
-Your mileage may vary.
+    - FreeSync - Has the potential to increase input latency due to extra processing however it has supposedly improved over time so feel free to test it yourself, your mileage may vary.

     - **GPU Scaling** - Off